tomasparks/website/_reviews/books/The_Hacker_Crackdown.md

 ---
-title: The Hacker Crackdown: Law and Disorder on the Electronic Frontier Review
+title: The Hacker Crackdown: Law and Disorder on the Electronic Frontier
+author: Bruce Sterling
 ---

 > The Hacker Crackdown: Law and Disorder on the Electronic Frontier is a work of nonfiction by Bruce Sterling first published in 1992.